Dairy and Gluten Free Pasta Recipe - Creamy Mushroom

 If necessary, add Himalayan sea salt on top to taste.
 The key in this dish is to balance the creaminess, the sugar from the dates, the salt, and the hot chilli and black pepper to your liking.

 It is a good idea to always add some raw ingredients to your food.
 In an ideal world it would always be at least half raw food, but even to commit to 1/3 of the dish raw would be a very good start.
 In this dish I mixed in halved cherry tomatoes and a few spinach leaves in the end, but I could have also added some chopped lettuce in, and mixed the noodles with some courgette noodles (grated courgette, i.e. zucchini), half and half.

 The best natural health tips from this website - 2nd edition!

 This book came out of a necessity to begin putting in one coherent place, neatly ordered, all the amazing ways we can use to naturally reclaim back our health, free of charge.

 70 brief chapters, each introducing you to the benefits of a certain technique, or a trick, to improve your health frugally.
 Natural, noninvasive and easy techniques.
 Pick the ones that suit your lifestyle and begin enjoying the good life!

 Links to additional information on this website and elsewhere

 All the best insights from the last six years of writing Cheap Health Revolution

 Amazing benefits of simple everyday habits you didn't know about

-All methods are suitable for all diet types: raw food, paleolithic, vegetarian, vegan, mixed eaters, etc.
+Methods are suitable for most healthy diet types: raw food, paleolithic, vegetarian, vegan, mixed eaters, etc.